-On August 5, 2024, the Company entered into an Asset Purchase Agreement (the "Purchase Agreement") with Société des Produits Nestlé S.A. ("SPN"), a wholly-owned subsidiary of Nestlé S.A., pursuant to which the Company agreed, subject to the satisfaction or waiver of the conditions set forth therein, to sell the Company's VOWST microbiome therapeutic business (the "VOWST Business"), including inventory and equipment, certain patents and patent applications, know-how, trade secrets, trademarks, domain names, marketing authorizations and related rights, documents, materials, business records and data and contracts that are used or held for use primarily in the development, commercialization and manufacturing of the microbiome product sold under the brand name VOWST, formerly known as SER-109 (the "Product"), as provided for in accordance with the terms of the Purchase Agreement to SPN and its designated affiliates (collectively, "Nestlé Health Science"), and Nestlé Health Science will assume certain liabilities from the Company (the "Transaction").
-As consideration for the Transaction, SPN has agreed to pay the Company the following consideration (the "Transaction Consideration"):
+At a special meeting of stockholders held on September 26, 2024, the Company's stockholders approved, and on September 30, 2024 (the "Closing Date"), the Company completed, the sale (the "Transaction") of its VOWST microbiome therapeutic business (the "VOWST Business"), including inventory and equipment, certain patents and patent applications, know-how, trade secrets, trademarks, domain names, marketing authorizations and related rights, documents, materials, business records and data and contracts that are used or held for use primarily in the development, commercialization and manufacturing of the microbiome product sold under the brand name VOWST as provided for in accordance with the terms of the Purchase Agreement (the "Product"), to Société des Produits Nestlé S.A. ("SPN"), a wholly-owned subsidiary of Nestlé S.A., and its designated affiliates (collectively, "Nestlé Health Science") pursuant to the Asset Purchase Agreement, dated as of August 5, 2024 (the "Purchase Agreement"), by and among the Company and SPN, and a wholly-owned subsidiary of Nestlé S.A.
+As consideration for the Transaction, SPN paid or agreed to pay, as applicable, the following Transaction Consideration:

-- (i) a cash payment, payable upon completion of the Transaction ("Closing"), of \$100,000, less approximately \$17,900 owed by the Company to an affiliate of SPN as of March 31, 2024 under the existing license agreement between the Company and the SPN affiliate, less approximately CHF2,000 in satisfaction of fees due under the Bacthera Manufacturing Agreement (defined below); - (ii) cash installment payments of \$50,000 on January 15, 2025 and \$25,000 on July 1, 2025 (the "Installment Payments"), conditioned on the Company's material compliance with obligations under the Transition Services Agreement (as described below) to be entered into at Closing between the Company and SPN; - (iii) prepayment of the \$60,000 milestone payment tied to the achievement of worldwide annual net sales of the Product of \$150,000 (the "First Sales Milestone"), payable in cash at Closing (the "Prepaid Milestone"), which Prepaid Milestone will accrue interest at a fixed rate of 10% per annum until the First Sales Milestone is achieved and 5% per annum
+- (i) a cash payment, which was paid upon completion of the Transaction ("Closing"), of \$100,000, less approximately \$17,900 owed by the Company to an affiliate of SPN as of March 31, 2024 under the prior license agreement between the Company and the SPN affiliate, less approximately CHF 2,000 in satisfaction of fees due under the Bacthera Manufacturing Agreement (defined below); - (ii) cash installment payments of \$50,000 on January 15, 2025 and \$25,000 on July 1, 2025 (the "Installment Payments"), conditioned on the Company's material compliance with obligations under the Transition Services Agreement (the "TSA") (as described below) entered into at Closing between the Company and SPN; - (iii) prepayment of the \$60,000 milestone payment tied to the achievement of worldwide annual net sales of the Product of \$150,000 (the "First Sales Milestone"), which was paid in cash at Closing (the "Prepaid Milestone"), which Prepaid Milestone will accrue interest at a fixed rate of 10% per annum until the First Sales Milestone is achieved and 5% per annum thereafter until the earlier of (x) the date on which the Prepaid Milestone, plus accrued interest thereon, has been repaid in full by set-off and (y) the last day of the Milestone Period (as defined below); and

-- thereafter until the earlier of (x) the date on which the Prepaid Milestone, plus accrued interest thereon, has been repaid in full by set-off and (y) the last day of the Milestone Period (as defined below); and - (iv) future milestone payments of (x) \$125,000 tied to the achievement of worldwide annual net sales of the Product of \$400,000 and (y) \$150,000 tied to the achievement of worldwide annual net sales of the Product of \$750,000, during the period from Closing until December 31 of the calendar year in which the tenth anniversary of Closing occurs (the "Milestone Period") (together, the "Future Milestone Payments" and, together with the Prepaid Milestone, the "Milestone Payments").
+(iv) future milestone payments of (x) \$125,000 tied to the achievement of worldwide annual net sales of the Product of \$400,000 and (y) \$150,000 tied to the achievement of worldwide annual net sales of the Product of \$750,000, during the period from Closing until December 31 of the calendar year in which the tenth anniversary of Closing occurs (the "Milestone Period") (together, the "Future Milestone Payments" and, together with the Prepaid Milestone, the "Milestone Payments").